Ecowiser

 The first step to making conscious, greener choices is extensive research.
 The internet is an excellent source for a quick fact check.

 Despite many hoaxes doing the rounds, you can always refer to blogs like ours for quick updates on the most reliable and ethical beauty brands.
-Eco Wiser also offers a chrome extension for the best product based recommendations that are thoroughly checked by our team.
+Ecowiser also offers a Chrome extension for the best product-based recommendations that are thoroughly checked by our team.

 Review the Brand